Bundles

 - delete the bundle

-Deleting files from a bundle or deleting the whole bundle also removes the related analysis data for those recordings, so the bundle stays consistent with what is actually stored inside it.
+Deleting recordings from a bundle, or deleting the whole bundle, also removes the related analysis data for those recordings.

 Advanced bundle actions